Augmented Factor Models with Applications to Validating Market Risk Factors and Forecasting Bond Risk Premia: Identification of the covariate-based factor models

 \subsection{Identification}

-Suppose that there is a $d$-dimensional observable vector $\bw_t$ that is: (i) associated with the latent factors $\bff_t$, and (ii) mean-independent of the idiosyncratic term.
-We focus on the effect of observing $\bw_t$ on the identification and estimation of the factors and loadings.
+Suppose that there is a fixed $d$-dimensional observable vector $\bx_t$ that is: (i) associated with the latent factors $\bff_t$, and (ii) mean-independent of the idiosyncratic term.
 Taking the conditional mean on both sides of (\ref{e2.1}), we have